NuevoFoundation/workshops/content/english/linux-basics/activity-10.md

+---
+title: "Activity 10- Lets move and replace."
+description: "Use Linux commands to move and copy files."
+date: 2020-07-08
+---

 ***Great, now that the bad one won't cause us any more headaches, let's replace the old file so things will run smoothly again.***

 **mv**